TransferWare/epc/README.md

 which sends an empty message into the request pipe so the EPC server can exit.
 This can be disabled by `--disable-server-interrupt`.

+On the Mac OS X there are problems with creating shared libraries so you should disable it by setting the `--disable-shared` configure line option.

 To get help:

 ```